halfpintutopia/magic-forest-trail/README.md

 The error states:

-"Image natural dimensions hsould be proportional to the display size and the pixel ratio to maximise image clarity."
+"Image natural dimensions should be proportional to the display size and the pixel ratio to maximise image clarity."

-This error looks to be from the map tile, as all the screenhots refer to the image added by the tile, linked by [vmts.geo.admin.ch](vmts.geo.admin.ch).
+This error looks to be from the map tile, as all the screenshots refer to the Image added by the tile, linked by [vmts.geo.admin.ch](vmts.geo.admin.ch).

 </details>